Clematrics/PyBuddhabrot/README.md

 ![example](https://github.com/Clematrics/PyBuddhabrot/blob/master/buddhabrot.png)

-It used the following parameters:
+It is based on the following parameters:
   * Width : 6000
   * Height : 6000
   * Number of complex numbers : 0 (it means unlimited)